On This Page

 As an RN, can I administer botulinum toxin (e.g. Botox)?

 Yes, you may administer botulinum toxin if there is an appropriate order in place.
 Administering botulinum toxin falls under the controlled act of administering a substance by injection.
-This is one of the controlled acts that RNs and RPNs are allowed to perform with an order from an authorized health care professional, such as a physician.
-The order can be a direct order or a directive.
+This is one of the controlled acts that RNs and RPNs are allowed to perform with an order from an authorized health care professional, such as a NP or physician.

-Decisions About Procedures and Authority includes a decision tree to help you decide if you should perform a procedure.
-It asks questions such as:
+CNO’s Medication and Decisions About Procedures and Authority practice standards both contain decision trees that can help you decide whether you should administer a medication and perform a procedure.
+They ask questions such as: